grizzlyfute/mvcLittleFileManager/README.md

 Select the default server timezone.
 This can be customized by user.

 #### Debug mode
-If checked, error message will also display the stacktrace of php.
-This option is useful in "*developper*" mode, but can share unwanted information for an attacker.
+If checked, error message will also display the stack trace of php.
+This option is useful in "*developer*" mode, but can share unwanted information for an attacker.
 If unsure, set it to false.

 #### Date format